 This criterion is a future event criterion.
 In other words, it cannot be either met or failed at the outset of the transaction.
-But if, at a later stage, it is not met, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
+But if, at a later stage, it is not met, then the relevant originator/seller will need to inform ESMA and the STS status of the securitisation will be lost.

 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.
-However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting at the same time that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.
+However, PCS will nevertheless look to see if there is a covenant on the part of the originator/seller to comply in the future with this requirement whilst noting, at the same time, that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.

-PCS has identified the existence of such a covenant in the Mortgage Sale Agreement.
+PCS has identified the existence of such a covenant in the Prospectus and the Mortgage Receivables Purchase Agreement.